awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-basic.md

 A priority and a domain name that specifies a mail server, for example, **10 mailserver\.example\.com**\.

 **NAPTR — Name Authority Pointer**
 Six space\-separated settings that are used by Dynamic Delegation Discovery System \(DDDS\) applications to convert one value to another or to replace one value with another\.
-For more information, see [NAPTR Record Type](ResourceRecordTypes.md#NAPTRFormat)\.
+For more information, see [NAPTR record type](ResourceRecordTypes.md#NAPTRFormat)\.

 **NS — Name server**
 The domain name of a name server, for example, **ns1\.example\.com**\.